Mindfulness Based Psychotherapy

 In other words, our suffering has a context.
 We feel, think and act the way we do for really good reasons, despite how we judge those feelings and whether or not our behaviors are adaptive or functional.

-Through further training and therapy, a readiness and openness to receiving painful and repressed feelings occurs, which can then be accepted and allowed to pass through your open and receptive body, breath and mind.
+As you experience a more deeply grounded self, a readiness and openness to receiving painful and repressed feelings occurs, which can then be accepted and allowed to pass through your open and receptive body, breath and mind.
 This process can be practiced and increasingly relied upon as you reconnect with your deepest foundation which does not give way to the constantly changing thoughts, emotions and outer circumstances of life.
 This return to a grounded openness can eventually be experienced as an abiding sense of stability, inner confidence and loss of fear as well as a more genuine, creative and flexible relationship with your self, others and your life.

-Mindfulness is a term that refers to the deepest dimension of our selves, our inherent wholeness, our integrity, which we all share as human beings.
+Mindfulness is a term that refers to the deepest dimension of our selves, our inherent natural wholeness, our integrity, which we all share as human beings.
 The term mind in the word mindful is more accurately translated as heart-mind.
-Heart-mind refers to our wholeness of Being, the unity of body, breath and mind expressed as and through our life.
+Heart-mind refers to our wholeness of being, the unity of body, breath and mind expressed as and through our life.
 This wholeness represents, at core, our most basic nature and is, therefore, present whether we are aware of it or not.
 To the degree that we lose connection with Being, we lose connection with our life, our right mind and we suffer.

 This approach differs from the conventional psychiatric drug based brain approach which is based on a philosophy of materialism that assumes that human emotional suffering begins and ends in the brain.